visgl/deck.gl/docs/layers/gpu-grid-layer.md

 # GPUGridLayer

-The GPUGridLayer renders a grid heatmap based on an array of points.
+The `GPUGridLayer` renders a grid heatmap based on an array of points.
-It takes the constant cell size, aggregates input points in world space (lng/lat space).The color and height of the cell is a linear function of number of points it contains.
+It takes the constant cell size, aggregates input points into cells.
+When possible aggregation is performed on GPU.
+The color and height of the cell is scaled by number of points it contains.

 GPUGridLayer is a [CompositeLayer](/docs/api-reference/composite-layer.md).